 Eat healthy food

 Make sure you eat a healthy diet with lots of fibre.
 This means eating lots of vegetables, fruit and legumes (peas, lentils or dried beans).
 You should also make sure you eat lean meat, fish, poultry and dairy (reduced fat where possible).
 Cut back on refined sugar and limit how much red meat and processed meats (salami, ham, sausages and bacon) you eat.
-(Healthy eating section)
+Read more about healthy eating.

 Getting regular exercise can help reduce your risk of developing this type of cancer.
 Aim for 30 minutes of physical activity every day; it can be small things like taking the dog for a walk, vacuuming or something more intense like a run or playing sport.
 Being overweight also increases your chance of developing a wide range of long-term conditions.
-(Keeping active)
+Read more about keeping active.